lanl-aea/waves/docs/tutorial_02_partition_mesh.rst

    0 directories, 21 files

 Examine the contents of the ``build/tutorial_01_geometry`` and a ``build/tutorial_02_partition_mesh`` directories.
-Recall from the note this tutorials_tutorial's :ref:`tutorial_partition_mesh_waves` section that we require the targets from the code pertaining to :ref:`tutorial_geometry_waves` to build the targets for this tutorial.
+Recall from the note this tutorials_tutorial's :ref:`tutorial_partition_mesh` section that we require the targets from the code pertaining to :ref:`tutorial_geometry` to build the targets for this tutorial.
 There is an important distinction to be made here.
-This tutorial is **NOT** utilizing the outputs from :ref:`tutorial_geometry_waves`'s :ref:`tutorial_geometry_waves_build_targets` section when we executed the ``$ scons tutorial_01_geometry`` command.
+This tutorial is **NOT** utilizing the outputs from :ref:`tutorial_geometry`'s :ref:`tutorial_geometry_waves_build_targets` section when we executed the ``$ scons tutorial_01_geometry`` command.
 This tutorial is utilizing the outputs generated from executing the same code, but from our new ``tutorial_02_partition_mesh`` file.
-For this reason, we see the same outputs from the ``build/tutorial_01_geometry`` directory in the ``build/tutorial_02_partition_mesh`` directory (along with other :ref:`tutorial_partition_mesh_waves` output files).
+For this reason, we see the same outputs from the ``build/tutorial_01_geometry`` directory in the ``build/tutorial_02_partition_mesh`` directory (along with other :ref:`tutorial_partition_mesh` output files).

 The new output files pertain to the partitioning and meshing steps we added to the workflow.
 The file extensions are the same as when we ran the geometry workflow, but now we have an added ``rectangle_mesh.inp`` orphan mesh file.